thogermine/url-shortener/Exercises-base-2-rest.md

 ### Exercise 1: Make the project a Springboot web project
 - Include the starter-web in the pom.xml.
-- Goto Application class in the namespace root and annotate it with @SpringBootApplication.
-- Also fill out the main method to build a Spring Application Context
-  - Hint: `SpringApplication.run(ApiApplication.class, args);`
 - Run the main, and verify that it starts a webserver.

 #### Solution